enc-project/map/README.md

 Now we have the Internet and generative AI.

-We can seriously do better if we challenge our thinking.
+We can do better than this; but we must challenge the status quo.

 > I know that I know nothing ([plato](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing))

-We are not experts in politics, economics, or any of the other fields that we are discussing.
+We are technology experts and don't presume to tell you how to reform the political system.

 At the same time: